-Designed as a vessel for holding items like outdoor eating plates or your entertainment devices (speakers, radio, etc) the Lancaster carts are mobile and look great with a pitcher of lemonade (or margaritas) on top.
+Designed as a vessel for holding items like outdoor dishware or your entertainment devices (speakers, radio, and so on), the Lancaster carts are mobile and look great with a pitcher of lemonade (or margaritas) on top.

 How to Choose Your Deck Storage Boxes